BootBlock/PoSh-Backup/README.md

 *   `-PostRunActionDelaySecondsCli <Seconds>`: Delay for the CLI-specified action.
 Defaults to 0 if `-PostRunActionCli` is used but this parameter is not.
 *   `-PostRunActionForceCli`: Switch to force Shutdown/Restart for the CLI-specified action.
 *   `-PostRunActionTriggerOnStatusCli <StatusArray>`: Status(es) to trigger CLI action.
 Defaults to `@("ANY")` if `-PostRunActionCli` is used but this parameter is not.
 Valid: "SUCCESS", "WARNINGS", "FAILURE", "SIMULATED_COMPLETE", "ANY".
+*   `-Pin`: Optional.
+A switch parameter.
+If present, the backup archive(s) created during this specific run will be automatically pinned, protecting them from retention policies.
 *   `-PinBackup <FilePath>`: Pins the backup archive specified by `<FilePath>`, protecting it from retention policies.
 This creates a `.pinned` marker file alongside the archive.
 *   `-UnpinBackup <FilePath>`: Unpins the backup archive specified by `<FilePath>`, making it subject to retention policies again.
 This removes the `.pinned` marker file.
 *   `-CheckForUpdate`: Checks for available updates to PoSh-Backup online and then exits.
 Does not perform any backup operations.